Vehicle Title Bond

 Although it is not generally known, a bonded title is actually an acceptable alternative to the standard vehicle title normally required to prove ownership of some kind of motor vehicle.
-Sometimes referred to as a certificate of title surety, a bonded title is considered proof of ownership by the Department of Motor Vehicles, as well as by insurance companies when purchasing insurance becomes necessary.
+Sometimes referred to as a certificate of title surety, they are considered proof of ownership by the Department of Motor Vehicles, as well as by insurance companies when purchasing insurance becomes necessary.
 In most cases, bonded titles are issued for automobiles, although they can also be used to prove ownership of recreational vehicles, motorcycles, buses, and trucks.
 Vehicle title bonds are also called lost title bonds, defective title bonds, as well as, certificate of title bonds.

-NFP Surety is the nations leading resource on surety bonds.
+NFP is the nations leading resource on surety bonds.
 If you need any type of surety bond, in any state, we will be able to get you properly bonded.
 Call, or visit us at NFPSurety.com today.

-Reasons You Might Need a Bonded Title
+Reasons You Might Need One:

-Who Needs a Bonded Title
+Who Needs One:

-How to Get a Bonded Title for a Vehicle
+How to Get A Title

 Next, it will be necessary to obtain all official forms required for application in your particular state.
 These must be accurately filled out and submitted to the DMV for consideration.
 In some states, the specific forms required are associated with the value of the vehicle.
 In order to apply in any given state, you must either be a resident of that state, or you must be a member of the Military who is currently stationed in that state.
 You can be an out-of-state resident if the vehicle itself was last titled in the state where you’re applying.

-Vehicles purchased new are not eligible for application of a lost title. since the standard vehicle title will always be issued by the selling company.
-Vehicles which have been abandoned or stolen are also not eligible for a secondary title, except in some unusual cases.
+Vehicles purchased new are not eligible for the application of a lost title. since the standard vehicle title will always be issued by the selling company.
+Vehicles that have been abandoned or stolen are also not eligible for a secondary title, except in some unusual cases.
 To successfully apply for bonded a title, the vehicle in question must have been either purchased or given as a gift by another party.
-In most cases, vehicles valued at less than $4,000 will also not be considered for application of a replacement title.
+In most cases, vehicles valued at less than $4,000 will also not be considered for the application of a replacement title.

-There is a wide range of cost among states for the obtaining of a bond title, and even within states the companies which will assist you in your efforts to obtain bonding title can charge very different amounts.
+There is a wide range of cost among states for the obtaining of a bond title, and even within states, the companies which will assist you in your efforts to obtain bonding title can charge very different amounts.
 The reason for this is that it is sometimes necessary to conduct fairly exhaustive research into finding the original owners and documents, and this usually takes a significant amount of time.